Voyz/ibeam/CERTIFICATES_GUIDE.md

     * What is the name of your State or Province?
     * What is the two-letter country code for this unit?

-3. Eventually, Keytool will ask for your confirmation, along the lines of:
+1. Eventually, Keytool will ask for your confirmation, along the lines of:

     > Is CN=Unknown, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown correct?

     Type `yes` to continue if the information is correct.

-4. Finally, Keytool will ask you for the key password.
-You may simply hit return to use the same password as specified in the `-storepass` flag above.
+1. Finally, Keytool will ask you for the key password.
+You may simply hit return to use the same password as specified in the `-storepass` flag in Step 1.
 DO NOT provide a different password than YOUR_CERTIFICATE_PASSWORD specified above.

-5. You should now have the `cacert.jsk` file generated in your current directory.
+1. You should now have the `cacert.jsk` file generated in your current directory.